Literary-Insights/blog/src/content/blog/Communist Manifesto in Plain and Simple English (A Modern Translation and the Original Version), The - Karl Marx & Friedrich Engels.txt-1.md

 ---
-title: DEEP SUMMARY - Communist Manifesto in Plain and Simple English (A Modern Translation and the Original Version), The - Karl Marx & Friedrich Engels
+title: Communist Manifesto in Plain and Simple English (A Modern Translation and the Original Version), The - Karl Marx & Friedrich Engels
 slug: deep-summary-communist-manifesto-in-plain-and-simple-english-a-modern-translation-and-the-original-version-the-karl-marx-friedrich-engels
 tags:
   - book-summary